 You always want to be surrounded by people smarter and more capable.
 People you can learn from and look up to.
 People that challenge you and keep you on your toes.
 Raising from the bottom should be your clue to start finding a new place.

 Amazon FSx for Lustre is an excellent option to run workloads where speed matters.
-For me, machine learning is that scenario.
+One of those scenarios is to train machine learning models.

-FSx for Lustre integrates with Amazon S3, so you can transparently access files in a bucket as if they were locally available to your instance.
+FSx for Lustre integrates with Amazon S3 to transparently access files in a bucket as if they were locally available to your instance.
 The FSx file system will lazy-load data from the attached S3 bucket, and from that point forward, files will be directly accessible to your applications.

-I'm going to assume that you can figure out how to set up an FSx for Lustre file system pointing to your S3 bucket, and focus the rest of this post on how you can make it accessible to a SageMaker Notebook Instance.
+I'm going to assume that you can figure out how to set up an FSx for Lustre file system pointing to your S3 bucket, and focus the rest of this post on making it accessible to a SageMaker Notebook Instance.

 I'd recommend creating a SageMaker Lifecycle Configuration to set up the file system every time the Notebook Instance starts.
 But you can do this manually too every time if you want.